You Know What You Are Getting Into Bed With

 the longer you stayed.

-You knew who you were aligning with—
+You knew what you were aligning with—

 the ones who smile like contracts